watilde/chest/README.md

-    chest put <file>       Put config file to chest chest list             List of config files in the chest chest open             Take config files to project root chest boost            Using all of config file like install chest close            Remove config files if it's same with chest's one
+    chest put <file>       Put config file to chest chest list             List of config files in the chest chest open             Take config files to project root chest install          Install every config files if it can be chest close            Remove config files if it's same with chest's one